List of Superstore characters: Jonah Simms

-Jonah's family is shown to be rather dysfunctional and he often clashes with them.
-It's revealed in Season 4's "New Initiative" that Jonah's parents think he's in medical school and is dating actress Natalie Portman. they also assume he's the store manager when they discover he’s not in medical school.
+Jonah's family is shown to be rather toxic and he often clashes with them.
+It's revealed in Season 4's "New Initiative" that Jonah's parents think he's in medical school and is dating actress Natalie Portman.
+They also assume he's the store manager when they discover he's not in medical school.
 They are mortified to find out he dropped out of business school and is actually working a minimum wage job as an associate.
 In the season 5 episode "Customer Safari".
 Jonah chews out his brother Josh after it's shown he constantly belittles and insults Jonah (and was implied to have done the same throughout their childhood), and suggests that his parents should divorce after his father Richard reveals he had been having an affair (and had cheated on Marilyn once before).
 Marilyn decides to divorce him at the end of the episode.

 Jonah prides himself on being worldly and well-read, and makes every effort to inject this into conversations with coworkers.
 Garrett maintains a list of "all the crazy white-person stuff" Jonah says, such as: "fencing", "wearing boat shoes", "BBC America", "making his own trail mix", and saying "fine, but I want my objection noted".
 Jonah mentions in a season 3 episode that one of the prized gifts he got as a child was a boxed CD set of Winston Churchill speeches.

 Jonah led a push to unionize the Cloud 9 workers in season 5, resulting him being invited to a meeting with corporate (accompanied by Sandra) after he holds a successful employee vote.
 After initially being shot down, Jonah is surprised when corporate reps accept his demands.
 Upon returning to the store with pride, Jonah soon learns that Cloud 9 was just purchased by Zephra, and the new company will not recognize any existing labor agreements.

 In the season 6 episode "California Part 2" Amy discovers Jonah is going to propose to her, resulting in the two breaking up due to Amy not being ready for another marriage.
 After this, Jonah begins dating Carol's lawyer, Hannah, however the two break up and Jonah gets back together with Amy.
 In the show's final scene, they have a son, Carter, and Jonah is running for city council.